lorenabora/EscapeRoom-Conquer-miniGame/README.md

 Clasa HealthUI mosteneste clasa Observer si suprascrie functia notify() in asa fel incat sa anunte observatorii de noul scor al barii de HP/cata viata mai are jucatorul.

 Clasa Game va mosteni clasa Subjects si vom crea functia updateGameHealth() care are ca unic scop apelarea functie notifyObservers().

+## Language used/ Tech Stack
+- C++
+- SFML library

+## How to play
+- make sure that you have installed the SFML library on your computer, the dependencies can be a real headache
+- after everything is installed and you cloned the git, just press run as if it is a simple code writen for school
+- on the game window, click on the "Play" message written in green in the middle of the screen Enjoy!

 ## Bibliografie